Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/readme.md

 * [Find closest facility to an incident (interactive)](Shared/Samples/Network%20analysis/ClosestFacility/readme.md) - Find a route to the closest facility from a location.
 * [Find closest facility to multiple incidents (service)](Shared/Samples/Network%20analysis/ClosestFacilityStatic/readme.md) - Find routes from several locations to the respective closest facility.
-* [Configure subnetwork trace](Shared/Samples/Network%20analysis/ConfigureSubnetworkTrace/readme.md) - Get a server-defined trace configuration for a given tier and modify its traversability scope, add new condition barriers and control what is included in the subnetwork trace result.
 * [Find route](Shared/Samples/Network%20analysis/FindRoute/readme.md) - Display directions for a route between two points.
 * [Find service area](Shared/Samples/Network%20analysis/FindServiceArea/readme.md) - Find the service area within a network from a given point.
 * [Find service areas for multiple facilities](Shared/Samples/Network%20analysis/FindServiceAreasForMultipleFacilities/readme.md) - Find the service areas of several facilities from a feature service.